OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Files managed with OneDrive for Business are stored separately from files stored with your personal OneDrive.
 OneDrive for Business collects and transmits personal data for authentication, such as your email address and password, which will be transmitted to Microsoft and/or to the provider of your Office 365 service.

-Outlook.com Outlook.compspMainOutlookcomModuleSummary
+Outlook.comOutlook.commainoutlookcommoduleSummary

-Outlook.com (formerly Hotmail) is Microsoft's primary consumer email service, and includes email accounts with addresses that end in outlook.com, live.com, hotmail.com, and msn.com.
+Outlook.com is Microsoft's primary consumer email service, and includes email accounts with addresses that end in outlook.com, live.com, hotmail.com, and msn.com.
 Outlook.com provides features that let you connect with your friends on social networks.
 You will need to create a Microsoft account to use Outlook.com.

 **Deleting Email and other items.** When you delete an email or item from a mailbox in the Outlook.com web service, the item generally goes into your Deleted Items folder where it remains for approximately 7 days unless you move it back to your inbox, you empty the folder, or the service empties the folder automatically, whichever comes first.
 When the Deleted Items folder is emptied, those emptied items remain in our system for up to 30 days before final deletion.

-**Social inbox - Displaying usernames and profile pictures from social networks.** The social inbox feature lets you know when the people who email you are available to connect on social networks like Facebook, LinkedIn and Twitter.
-If you receive an email from someone whose name and profile picture are publicly accessible on a social network, we will attempt to retrieve that person's name and profile picture from the social network to display it to you.
-For the people you have connected with on those social networks, we also show you information from their social network feed.
-You can turn off the social inbox feature in Options.
+SilverlightSilverlightmainsilverlightmoduleSummary

-Silverlight SilverlightpspMainSilverlightModuleSummary Microsoft Silverlight helps you to access and enjoy rich content on the Web.
+Microsoft Silverlight helps you to access and enjoy rich content on the Web.
 Silverlight enables websites and services to store data on your device.
-Other Silverlight features involve connecting to Microsoft to obtain updates, or to Microsoft or third-party servers to play protected digital content.Full text
+Other Silverlight features involve connecting to Microsoft to obtain updates, or to Microsoft or third-party servers to play protected digital content.

+Full text

 Microsoft Silverlight helps you to access and enjoy rich content on the Web.
 Silverlight enables websites and services to store data on your device.
 Other Silverlight features involve connecting to Microsoft to obtain updates, or to Microsoft or third-party servers to play protected digital content.